mmitch/nomd/README.md

 `nomd` reads these configuration files:

 * `check.local` contains the *checks* you want to run.
-It is a shell script, you can mostly do what you want, but you should not write do stdout as this is where the check results are collected.
+It is a shell script, you can mostly do what you want, but you should not write to stdout as this is where the check results are collected.
 * If `check.local` is missing, `nomd` falls back to `check.default` which contains an example configuration and is part of the nomd